Bosaif39/List-web-scrapper/README.md

 3. **Parse HTML Content:**
    Using `BeautifulSoup`, the HTML content of the webpage is parsed into a structured format.

-4. **Extract Game Titles:**
+4. **Extract List Elements:**
-   The script searches for all `<h2>` elements with the class `title2` that contain the titles of the PlayStation games.
+   The script searches for all `<h2>` elements with the class `title2` that contain the elements of list.
 It then extracts and prints the text of each title.

+*Changed this based on your url.

 ## **Example Output:**

+IGN's top 100 ps games..

 If the webpage structure matches expectations, the script will print the following (partial) output: